-6. Depth Charges and Hedgehogs do nothing, how do they work?
+7. Depth Charges and Hedgehogs do nothing, how do they work?

-Tap the DONE button to launch an anti-submarine attack.
+LEFT CLICK the FIRE button or [Space KEY] to launch an anti-submarine attack.

-7. Why are campaigns so easy, I have lots of Renown and nothing to spend it on?
+8. Why are Campaigns so easy, I have lots of Renown and nothing to spend it on?